binexec/ezRTOS/readme.md

 - Mutex with priority inheritence
 - Mailbox for interprocess communications.

+For more information on all available operations for the OS, tasks, and its other components, see _os.h_ for more detail.

 ## Prerequisites
 ezRTOS was developed using [**Atmel Studios 7.0**](https://www.microchip.com/avr-support/atmel-studio-7), but should work with further versions too.